Lake George Winter CarnivalCheck it out

 Lake George Steamboat Company

 The first cruise ship company to grace the waters of Lake George is the Lake George Steamboat Company.
-In their 200th year of service, the Lake George Steamboat Company has mastered the craft of revealing the splendor of Lake George to Lake George Area visitors.
+In over two centuries of service, the Lake George Steamboat Company has mastered the craft of revealing the splendor of Lake George to Lake George Area visitors.
 The Lake George Steamboat Company received their charter from New York State in 1817 and have been touring Lake George ever since.

-The Lake George Steamboat Company’s first ship was the James Caldwell, and it was vastly different from their current ships.
+The Lake George Steamboat Company’s first ship was the James Caldwell, and it was vastly different from their current fleet.
 It putted from Lake George Village to Ticonderoga in one day’s time, an absolute crawl by today’s standards.
 As the years drifted by the ships were upgraded.
-In 1850, the ship dubbed the John Jay was speeding along at 12mph.
+In 1850, the John Jay was speeding along at 12mph.
 After two hundred years and 12 vessels, there are three ships currently sailing on Lake George.

 The Lake George Steamboat Company provides a full array of different cruises in the modern day.
 Many of the cruises revolve around sightseeing on Lake George.
 There is no right way to see the grandiose mountains and scattered islands, but a good start is boarding the Narrows and Paradise Bay cruises on the Mohican or Lac du Saint Sacrement.
 The Narrows cruise sails from Lake George Village into the first chain of gathered islands.
 The Paradise Bay cruise is an early morning trip through the quiet Narrows and into idyllic Paradise Bay, which seems to be its own universe accessed through a narrow strait.
 For a shorter, family-friendly sightseeing cruise, board the Minne-Ha-Ha and sail the southern basin.
 Guests have been discovering Lake George on this approximately hour-long cruise for over 100 years.